 - Drooling Due to Anxiety: Dogs have unique personalities, and sometimes those personalities are a little neurotic.
 From canine separation anxiety when a human companion goes to work to nervous episodes during big changes or location moves, drooling and dog shaking can be a coping mechanism.
 If a dog seems “frozen” in place and is shaking and drooling excessively, he may be worried or terrified of something nearby – an unknown person, the vacuum cleaner, another pet, and so on.
 His body is trying to expel a “toxin” that isn’t physical, but he is reacting to his environment as if it were.

 Whenever possible, the best way to deal with anxiety-triggered shaking and drooling is either to remove the cause of the anxiety or to remove the dog from proximity to it.
 Once a dog feels safe and protected once more, he should be able to turn off the saliva waterworks and stop shivering out of fear and concern.
-In addition, pet parents may want to speak with their vet and see if CBD pet treats and CBD-infused dog biscuits or canine nutritional supplements could be effective in reducing the dog’s anxiety.
+In addition, pet parents may want to speak with their vet and see if CBD pet treats, CBD pet products, and CBD-infused dog biscuits or canine nutritional supplements could be effective in reducing the dog’s anxiety.

 - Drooling Around Mealtime: This is the least worrisome of a dog’s potential drooling events, because all it means is that he’s very excited for what’s about to come.
 Whether it’s a savory dog treat from his favorite brand, some succulent scraps from his pet parent’s dinner plate, or another tasty morsel, he’s ready to chow down.
 Just as humans experience a “mouth watering” effect when they’re exposed to delicious-looking meals, a dog’s body gets ready to chow down before his food bowl even hits the floor.